 Understanding the Aluminum Recycling Industry

 Because aluminum is used in so many applications, from aluminum cans, to construction, to cars, there is a continual demand for it.
-Since it is so cheap to recycle, and so expensive to manufacture from scratch, it commands a hefty price on the recycling market.
+Since it is so cheap to recycle aluminum, and so expensive to manufacture it from scratch, it commands a hefty price on the recycling market.
 In fact, the aluminum industry pays more than $800 million each year to recycling centers that pay end-consumers for their used aluminum.

 But the most startling statistic is the amount of aluminum that still goes to landfills despite its value.
 In the US, the recycling rate for aluminum cans (not other sources of aluminum) is just 67%.
 That means nearly a billion dollars’ worth of aluminum is thrown into landfills every year – money that could be in the pockets of businesses and individuals instead!